andymac1091/CASA0005book/docs/01-prac1.md

 Before the Ordnance Survey opened up much of its data for public use, academics and students in the UK could access OS data using the Edina Digimap Service --– this service is still available today and provides access to a number of products in addition to those available from OS Open Data.

 Perhaps the most exciting of the additional OS data products available from Digimap is OS MasterMap.
 MasterMap is a framework for all OS data and contains layers of data that include details of real world objects such as buildings, roads, paths, rivers, physical structures and land parcels, as well as the complete UK transport network.
-Whilst we still are required to go through Edina OS have recently annonced plans to make this dataset free in the near future under the new Geospatial Commission.
+Whilst we still are required to go through Edina OS have recently announced plans to make this dataset free in the near future under the new Geospatial Commission.

 <img src="prac1_images/mastermap.png" width="500pt" style="display: block; margin: auto;" />